harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <b>Prompt 2</b>
-<pre>"Generate an image pair that can be used in "spotting differences between two images" games such that the image should contain only objects like a person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa, and TV/monitor.Generate a simple pair may not need to be complicated one"</pre>
+<pre>"Generate an image pair that can be used in "spotting differences between two images" games
+such that the image should contain only objects like a person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa, and TV/monitor.
+Generate a simple pair may not need to be complicated one"</pre>
 <div >
   <p><p>Resulting image</p></p>
   <div align='center'>